 Will 6th hour athletics classes be in session?
 No. There will not be any athletic activities or practices prior to 3:45 PM.

 Will most students stay home on Virtual School days to complete the assignment?
-Students do not need to remain at home but the school will be closed; however, students must submit all assignments on January 27th unless prior arrangements have been made.
+Students may complete assignments from any location outside of school, however, the school will be closed.
+Students must submit all assignments on October 20th unless prior arrangements have been made.

 What will the school day and transportation schedule look like for Sophomores?
 Sophomores will follow regular arrival and dismissal times and buses will run as usual.